 What are the best Business Class seats on QA’s B787-8?

 The window seats in row 1 to 4 are the best for solo travelers.
 Those traveling with a companion will prefer the middle seats, especially those in row 6 since these two seats are located in their own little private space between the two lavatories.
 The worst Business Class seats on QA’s B787-9 are probably the ‘window’ seats in row 5 since they do not have a window.

 Amenities On Qatar Airways

-A light blanket and thick pillow was placed on the seat upon boarding.
-Before takeoff, the crew also handed out Giorgio Armany amenity kits, which were packed with goodies for the flight and bathroom back at home.
-QA lady’s amenity kit contains Armani Si fragrance and a perfumed body lotion, while male Business Class passengers get Acqua di Gio fragrance and after shave balm.
+A light blanket and thick pillow were placed on the seat upon boarding.
+Before takeoff, the crew also handed out Giorgio Armani amenity kits, which were packed with goodies for the flight and bathroom back at home.
+QA lady’s amenity kit contains Armani Si fragrance and perfumed body lotion, while male Business Class passengers get Acqua di Gio fragrance and aftershave balm.
 Not forgotten are the basics such as eyeshades, socks, earplugs, lip balm, and a hairbrush.

 Food On Qatar Airways

 Upon boarding, I was offered a choice of a hot or cold towel, and a glass of Champagne, orange juice, water, or QA’s signature drank, lemon mint.